 And it’s dangerous.
 “If untreated, sleep apnea can lead to high blood pressure, stroke, or memory loss,” Dr. Raskin says.
 It’s more difficult to diagnose older patients, he adds, because sometimes it comes with no symptoms.
-Look out for snoring, waking up with a headache, or feeling sleepy throughout the day—even after a full night’s sleep.
+Look out for these sleep apnea signs: snoring, waking up with a headache, or feeling sleepy throughout the day—even after a full night’s sleep.

 Women in particular should pay attention.
 “More women develop sleep apnea later in life,” says Michael Breus, Ph.D., a clinical psychologist and fellow of the American Academy of Sleep Medicine.
 “Prior to menopause, we see a two-to-one ratio of men to women.
 After, it goes one to one.”

 Treatments vary.
 Losing weight or changing sleeping position can work for some.
-Others have to wear a CPAP mask, which forces air into the lungs to keep your breathing normal.
+Others have to wear a continuous positive airway pressure (CPAP) mask, which forces air into the lungs to keep your breathing normal.
 If you have any symptoms of sleep apnea, see your doctor.